Parameters by theme

 Alexa is a ranking system that ranks websites based on the volume of traffic they have generated over the previous 3 months.
 The more traffic a website receives, the higher its ranking.
 For example, Google has a ranking of 1, BBC has a ranking of around 85, and so on.
 Alexa gives two options to users when seeking the ranking of sites.
 For more details on how web traffic data works, visit the page Sources and Website traffic rank.

 • Global ranking - The metric on how popular a website is in the global rankings.
-You can sort results passing the value source.rankings.alexa.rank on parameter sort_by.
+Sort results by passing the value source.rankings.alexa.rank on parameter sort_by.

 • National ranking - The metric on how popular a site is in a specific country.
 This is available for every country in the world and is accessed by adding the ISO 3166-1 alpha-2 country code to the parameter sort_by with the value pattern source.rankings.alexa.rank.{country}.